 Professor Tom Berenz will lead the drawing portion of the course.
 Students will be working outside, inside and on location in Florence, Venice, Rome, and Naples.
 This course is for students who have a desire and motivation to pursue a deeper understanding of the history, culture, and landscape of Italy.

->

-> Florence will focus on museums, Venice will explore contemporary art, Rome will investigate architecture, and Naples will be based on street life.
-Each day students will have an opportunity to draw something that they have a connection with.
+Florence will focus on museums, Venice will explore contemporary art, Rome will investigate architecture, and in Naples the group will immerse themselves in Italian culture.
+Each day students will have an opportunity to draw something which with they have a developed a connection.
 Through the act of drawing students will further their understanding of the history and culture of Italy.

->

-> INTS490: "Getting to Know China" (2 cr) Sociology Professor, Dr. George Wang
+INTS490: "Getting to Know China" (2 cr) Sociology Professor, Dr. George Wang

 Students will enroll in two 2 credit courses.